Every ecommerce business should take advantage of abandoned cart emails.

 This is soon enough to prevent them from buying it somewhere else (most of the time).
 It is also long enough that the customer likely isn’t coming back to buy it.

 For the best results, follow up the first abandoned cart email one day after the cart is abandoned.
-You may even want to send one more email three days after, and even up to a week following the abandonment.
+You may even want to send one more email three days after, and even up to a week following the abandonment to have an abandoned cart email workflow for better results.

 What You Want to Achieve with Them

-Your goal with an email about an abandoned cart is simple: You want customers to return to your site and complete their purchase.
+Your goal with an email about an abandoned cart is simple: You want to recover the abandoned cart, to make customers return to your site and complete their purchase.

 On top of that, you hope that they will appreciate your brand, the shopping process, and the product enough to buy again.